gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/4701) in [GitLab Ultimate][ee] 10.6.

 When [Prometheus is deployed](#installing-applications), GitLab will automatically monitor the cluster's health.
 At the top of the cluster settings page, CPU and Memory utilization is displayed, along with the total amount available.
-If the cluster runs out of memory, pods will become to be shutdown or fail to start.
+Keeping an eye on cluster resources can be important, if the cluster runs out of memory pods may be shutdown or fail to start.

 ![Cluster Monitoring](img/k8s_cluster_monitoring.png)